 Please note that On Semiconductor has announced that the CCD sensors used in Thorlabs Scientific CCD cameras will be discontinued in June 2020.
-Thorlabs will continue to manufacture these cameras into 2021.
+Thorlabs will continue to manufacture these cameras into listed on the Interface tab.

+2021.
 While these sensors are still widely available, we do not recommend these devices for new designs.
 Please see our expanding line of compact sCMOS and CMOS cameras for alternatives or contact our Scientific Cameras Team for help finding the best option for your application.

-Part Number Description Price Availability 8051M-USB 8 MP Monochrome CCD Camera, Standard Package, USB 3.0 Interface \$7,612.00 Today 8051C-USB 8 MP Color CCD Camera, Standard Package, USB 3.0 Interface \$7,612.00 Today
+Part Number Description Price Availability 8051M-USB 8 MP Monochrome CCD Camera, Standard Package, USB 3.0 Interface \$7,612.00 Lead Time 8051C-USB 8 MP Color CCD Camera, Standard Package, USB 3.0 Interface \$7,612.00 Lead Time